Christianity, at the moment, is the largest world religion.

 The general demography of the church is such that it may be the first time since the 7th century that there will be more Christians outside Europe than there are within it.
 It is predicted that in the 21st century, the majority of Christians will live in Latin America and Africa, and that by 2050, only one fifth of Christians will be non-Hispanic whites.

-Top 5 Most Christian Countries In the World:
+What are the Top 5 Most Christian Countries In the World?

 - Democratic Republic of the Congo – 63.21 million.

 - Nigeria – 78.05 million.